Civil and Environmental Engineering AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-Qualified undergraduate students who plan to earn a master's degree in civil and environmental engineering may enroll in the Accelerated Master's Program, which enables students to begin working on a master's degree while still an undergraduate.
-Applications are typically completed in the second semester of the junior year, but must be completed at least one month prior to the semester in which the student wishes to take courses that will double-count for both Bachelor’s and MS degrees so that there is enough time to be admitted to the Graduate College before coursework that will double count is taken.
-Upon entering the program, students may take up to nine graduate credits while completing the undergraduate degree.
-Of these, a maximum of six credits can be counted toward both the B.S. and the M.S. degrees.
+Qualified undergraduate students who plan to earn a M.S. in civil and environmental engineering may enroll in the Accelerated Master's Entry Program, which enables students to begin working on the M.S. while still an undergraduate.
+Applications are typically completed in the second semester of the junior year, but must be completed at least 1 month prior to the semester in which the student wishes to take courses that will double-count for both B.S. and M.S. degrees so that there is enough time to be admitted to the Graduate College before coursework that will double count is taken.
+Upon entering the program, students may take up to 6 graduate credits while completing the undergraduate degree that can be counted toward both the B.S. and the M.S. degrees.
+Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.
 These credits must be earned after the student has been accepted into the Graduate College, and are subject to approval of the student's graduate advisor.
 Students pursuing an M.S. degree in civil and environmental engineering may choose either a thesis, project, or non-thesis based program.

 To apply to the program, students should have a cumulative grade point average of at least 3.20 at the time of application (some exceptions may be made, if warranted), must submit a letter of application to the graduate program coordinator naming a faculty member who has agreed to serve as their graduate advisor and list the courses proposed for graduate credit.
 Applicants must also complete the Graduate College application.
 GRE scores are not required for AMP students.